pablosmedina/ckite/README.md

 ## Contributions

 Feel free to contribute to CKite!.
 Any kind of help will be very welcome.
-We are happy to receive pull requests, discuss implementation details, analyze the raft algorithm and whatever it makes CKite a better library.
+We are happy to receive pull requests, issues, discuss implementation details, analyze the raft algorithm and whatever it makes CKite a better library.
+The following is a list of known pendings to be solved in CKite.
+You can start from there!

 ## Pendings/WorkToDo

-  * Persistent state
+  * ~~Cluster Membership changes~~
   * Log persistence & compaction
-  * ~~Cluster Membership changes~~
-  * Embedded & standalone modes
-  * Pluggable state machine (first implementation is a Map supporting puts and gets)
+  * Extract the key value store app from CKite
   * Metrics / monitoring
   * Akka?
   * Improve rest api for testing